Person dies after T-bone crash in Smithfield

 SMITHFIELD, Va.
 (WAVY) — One person died after a T-bone crash over the weekend in Smithfield.

-The Smithfield Fire Department says it happened around 10:50 a.m. on Benns Church Blvd.
+The Smithfield Fire Department says it happened around 10:50 a.m. last Saturday on Benns Church Boulevard.

 An unconscious patient who was trapped in the T-boned vehicle had to be extricated, firefighters say.
 That person later died from their injuries.